Algorithms, AI, and Accretion- Future of Digital Marketing with Brian Solis

 Innovation, diversity, agility — these are all big change initiatives.
 And change and culture go hand in hand.

-Change is about people and culture is what gives people the where and why.
-It becomes a leadership conversation about how to bring people together and move them in a new direction.
+Change is about people, and culture gives people the where and why.
+It becomes a leadership conversation about bringing people together and moving them in a new direction.
 Innovation and leadership go hand in hand.